 Talent adds PBS to the culture flask, gently washes cells and removes PBS from culture flask.

 Now add 1 to 2 milliliters of trypsin–EDTA solution to the flask [1].
 Incubate the flask at 37 degrees Celsius [2].
 Use a microscope to control the detachment of cells from the surface [3].
-Videographer: Please note that 2.1-2.2.2 are continuous shots

 Talent adds trypsin–EDTA solution to the culture flask.